 Every state in the U.S. has at least one public college or university within its borders.

 Tuition, fees, and other private sources fund private colleges and universities.
-Most private institutions have higher “sticker” prices than public institutions, although they also often offer significant discounts for almost all students.
+Most private institutions have higher “sticker” prices than public institutions, although they also often offer significant discounts for many students.
 Student populations at private colleges and universities vary from a few hundred students to over 30,000.

 Liberal arts colleges have an emphasis on undergraduate studies in the liberal arts and sciences.
 They aim to provide an overview of the arts, humanities, mathematics, natural sciences, and social sciences.